 If right now the adjustable dumbbells either don’t fit your budget or you would just rather have regular ones, then my recommendation is that you buy these rubber encased hex dumbbells chrome handle.

 If you have enough space to accommodate the length of a battle rope, (widths and lengths vary for battle ropes), then go for it and get yourself one.

 I would suggest getting yourself a battle rope if you want to include High-Intensity Interval Training (HIIT) into your routine.

 Battle rope training is effective for hitting the shoulders, abs, legs and back muscles.
 Great moves to do with a battle rope include the double or alternating waves.

-I wrote this article a few months ago, explaining how to recover from muscle soreness.
+I wrote this article a few months ago, explaining how to recover from gym muscle soreness.
 You will need a foam roller for an amazing but painful relief from pain (If you do not understand what I just said, try foam rolling when your muscles are still sore).

-Once you have these items and have mastered how to build your own home gym without breaking the bank, you may then consider adding barbells and plates, an adjustable bench and a power rack
+Once you have these items and have mastered how to build a home gym without breaking the bank, you may then consider adding barbells and plates, an adjustable bench and a power rack